cwasicki/frequenz-sdk-python/docs/user-guide/glossary.md

 [Components](#component) of the same category have the same characteristics (for example offer the same set of [metrics](#metric)).

+Examples of category types are meters, inverters, batteries and sensors.

 #### Battery

 A storage system for electrical energy.